On this page

 UCR via Statistics Canada

 Go directly to the Statistics Canada website to access the UCR.
-Select the published data link to view UCR statistics in various formats such as summary tables, news releases, and publications.
 Note that the Statistics Canada website provides less UCR detail and functionality than CANSIM or ABACUS, but offers a friendlier interface.

 UCR via CANSIM